braedenwb/rockpaperscissors/README.md

 ## Odin Project

-This project was the third project in the foundations course of the [Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)
+This was the third project in the foundations course of the [Odin Project](https://www.theodinproject.com/lessons/foundations-rock-paper-scissors)

+## What I learned

+Developing this project refreshed my memory on Javascript and expanded my knowledge on Google Devtools